b1laldygn/b1laldygn/README.md

-- 😶‍🌫️ Im can use easily linux bash and Im learning coding websites (and booming)
+- 😶‍🌫️ I can use easily linux bash and Im learning coding websites (and booming)